SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Overview tables give you a nice summary about all *parameters* and *results* you needed and computed during your simulations.
-They will be placed under the subgroup `overview` at the top-level in your trajectory group in the hdf5 file.
+They will be placed under the subgroup `overview` at the top-level in your trajectory group in the HDF5 file.
-In addition, for every single run there will be a small overview table about the explored parameter values of that run (see also :ref:`more-on-storage`).
+In addition, for every single run there will be a small overview table about the explored parameter values of that run.

 The following tables are created: